remarkablemark/remarkablemark.github.io/_posts/2016/2016-10-07-dangerously-set-innerhtml-alternative.md

 categories: react javascript babel html npm
 ---

-There may be occasions when you're using [React](https://facebook.github.io/react/) that you need to render an HTML string.
+There may be an occasion that you need to render an HTML string when using [React](https://facebook.github.io/react/).

-In such a situation, the recommended approach is to use [dangerously set innerHTML](https://facebook.github.io/react/tips/dangerously-set-inner-html.html):
+In most situations, [dangerouslySetInnerHTML](https://facebook.github.io/react/docs/dom-elements.html#dangerouslysetinnerhtml) should suffice:

 {% raw %}
 ```js